-Alternative rule (option 1).
-You must backup withhold on any reportable payments if the payee makes a withdrawal from the account after the close of 7 business days after you receive the awaiting-TIN certificate.
+Option 1.
+Backup withhold on any reportable payments if the payee makes a withdrawal from the account after the close of 7 business days after you receive the awaiting-TIN certificate.
 Treat as reportable payments all cash withdrawals in an amount up to the reportable payments made from the day after you receive the awaiting-TIN certificate to the day of withdrawal.

-Alternative rule (option 2).
-You must backup withhold on any reportable payments made to the payee's account, regardless of whether the payee makes any withdrawals.
-Backup withholding under this option must begin no later than 7 business days after you receive the awaiting-TIN certificate.
+Option 2.
+Backup withhold on any reportable payments made to the payee's account, regardless of whether the payee makes any withdrawals, beginning no later than 7 business days after you receive the awaiting-TIN certificate.